libxengine/libxengine/README.en.md

 Add $(XEngine_Include) to the include directory of your project of properties of VC++ directory, add $(XEngine_Library) to the library directory or x86 add:$(XEngine_Lib32),x64 add:$(XEngine_Lib64)

 #### Linux
+open terminal
+cd libxengine
+chmod 777 *
-Run command sudo ./XEngine_LINEnv.sh -i 3 in the terminal
+sudo ./XEngine_LINEnv.sh -i 3
 the script can be run by self

 ## System Version
-The version downloaded from home page does not include audio and video codec and streaming media function modules.
-You can download the full version through our git or the third-party dependent ffmpeg library
 load header file:
 #include <system header.h>
 #include <XEngine_CommHdr.h>